deadblue/ghost/README.md

 **Starts from 0.1.x, this framework should be used in go 1.18 or above, because it requires generic.**

-**Since this framework is still W.I.P., all APIs are not stable.**

 ## Usage

-All you need to do, is to make an interesting ghost, then run it.
+Just make an interesting ghost with all your businesses, then run it.

 ```go
 package main